-Segments are used to create target audiences based on shared data.
-When you create a segment, you’ll set conditions to filter contacts based on the information that’s readily available in your list; with each segment including up to five conditions.
+Segments are used to create target audiences based on several things they have in common.
+When you create a segment, you’ll filter your contacts based on up to five conditions that you set.

-You can build and save segments to use with email campaigns, ad campaigns, or both.
-You can also opt to save a segment in the list view if you know you want to target the same contacts time after time.
+You can build segments for emails and ad campaigns, just before you start writing.
+You can also save a segment in the list view if you know you want to target the same contacts repeatedly.
 Create as many segments as you want, and add contacts to multiple segments.

 Here are some examples of segmentations you can create:

 - Subscribed contacts who opened any of your last five campaigns

 - Subscribed contacts who didn't click in your last campaign